-In 2016, the Occupational Safety and Health Administration (OSHA) directed all large employers - those with 250 or more employees - to submit to OSHA information from three different workplace injury and illness tracking forms that employers already have to maintain.
-Just three years later, OSHA issued a new rule disowning that commitment to transparency and public reporting.
+In 2016, the Occupational Safety and Health Administration (OSHA) directed all large employers - those with 250 or more employees -- to submit to OSHA information from three different workplace injury and illness tracking forms that employers already have to maintain.
+Just three years later, OSHA pulled an "about face" and issued a new rule disowning that commitment to transparency and public reporting.
 On March 6, 2019, Maryland joined five other states in a lawsuit filed in the U.S. District Court for the District of Columbia challenging the legality of OSHA's new reporting rule.